-The idea of covenant (berit) seems to have been taken over from a form of feudal relationship common in the ancient Middle East.
+I tried to give them a bit of history about concept of covenant (berit) to help clear up the idea of election.
+The covenant idea seems to have been taken over from a form of feudal relationship common in the ancient Middle East.
 When a king conquered another city-state, a covenant treaty was written which set out the terms of the new master-vassal relationship.
 This document announced the victor's power, stipulated the duties and taxes he would expect of his new vassal, promised his protection so long as these stipulations were faithfully abided and stipulated various punishments which would occur should either party renege.
 The victor set the terms, but the covenant was not in effect until the vassal accepted them.

 According to the Torah, God's first covenant with Israel was announced to Abraham; it was a simple document of fealty, promise, and protection.
-The rite of circumcision, the taking of a drop of blood from every male infant was accepted as an act of enrollment in this covenant relationship.
 The later Sinai covenant contained all the rules.
-Till this day the public reading of the Torah in the synagogue is a symbolic reaffirmation of the acceptance of the berit.
+The Torah goes on at length about its proclamation.
+Its terms were announced on the mountain of revelation by the King of Kings and there acclaimed by Israel, His servants, for their day and for all time.
+So important were the covenanted commandments and the fact of this new relationship that the / were sealed in blood.
+The rite of circumcision, the taking of a drop of blood from every male infant was declared to be an act of enrollment in this covenant relationship.
+Some believe that one of the most important ceremonies in ancient Israel was a covenant renewal ritual at which the terms of the rule were read out and the tribal chiefs acclaimed this fundamental charter.
+Till this day the public reading of the Torah in the synagogue, which is after all simply the covenant document, is taken as a symbolic reaffirmation of the acceptance of the berit.